fermmm/group-date/README.md

 # Polyamory group dating app server

 This is the server code for a group dating app, it's similar to Tinder but in this case when many people likes each other forming a group this enables a group chat so users can organize a group date.
 This is useful to experiment what polyamory enables, it's the most polyamory dating app possible.
-Only group dating with a minimum of 3 members is supported in the code.
+Only group dating with a minimum of 3 members is supported in the code, no couple dating supported.

-This project uses: Node.js + Koa.js + TypeScript + "Tinkerpop3 Gremlin" for the database.
+> This project uses: **Node.js + Koa.js + TypeScript + "Tinkerpop3 Gremlin" for the database.**
+>

-You need to be an experience developer and know how to code in these technologies to modify the project.
-To create your own version of the project you don't need to know how to code but you may need to have some programmer to guide you.
+> You need to be an experience developer and know how to code in these technologies to modify the project.
+To create your own version of the project you don't need to know how to code but you may need to have a programmer to guide you.

 You can run all in local for development or host it on a hosting provider that supports Node.js and a graph database hosting that supports Gremlin queries, for example: AWS Elastic Beanstalk + AWS Neptune (recommended) or Azure App Engine + Cosmos DB.